The "easiest" way to change

 The Solution, The Change

-Bitch and complain (also called “flow” or “flow-with”) the psr’s, often many times (instructions are in the examples below).
-The repetitions build a memory center that pulls my focus into it.
-While there, I don’t oppose myself by finding fault with every thought that forms my true response (my decision).
+Bitch and complain (synonyms are “flow” or “flow-with” or “deconstruct”) the psr’s, often many times (instructions are in the examples below).
+The repetitions build a memory centre that pulls my focus into it.
+While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision.
 Instead, I simply externalize it.

 Good to know: